 As I said earlier in my introduction, I would rather not post this report at all than stray into any realms of imagination or exaggeration.
 But what Kyaw Laing and the hunter said they saw should at least be considered pragmatically, to dispel the following caveats:

-For future travellers to this region, the following should perhaps be noted to prevent problems with Immigration and to make it easier to travel to the region: · Sein Win is very relaxed about this article going onto the WWW.
-He thinks, as I do, that the financial benefits to him and to his family outweigh any possible risk.
-I can add to this and say that I also feel that government officials would have to be interested enough in the Pink-headed Duck (which they aren’t) in order to Google the right keywords: Pink-headed Duck; Sein Win; Bhamo etc into the search engine. · To ensure a trouble-free visit to first make contact with Sein Win, it would be best to go to his house directly.
+To ensure a trouble-free visit to first make contact with Sein Win, it would be best to go to his house directly.
 The directions are: go out of the Friendship Hotel and turn right.
 Travel along the road until you get to the football stadium on your right (the scene of Sein Win’s failed flight in his helicopter), and you will also see an obvious junction in the road.
 Go straight on, and just past this junction you will see two tracks on your left.
 The second one has what seems to be a terrace of shops to its right.
 This is the track to go down and Sein Win’s house is the first big house on the right.
-Don’t forget he is a well-known figure and you can just ask for him by name once down this track. · To ensure a trouble-free journey to the lakes, the most obvious way would be to go by cargo boat (which do not keep passenger records and are unmonitored by the government).
-This is far less obvious than publicly leaving on Poh-Se’s boat accompanied by Sein Win!
-If you can arrange a time with Sein Win at his house, you can travel light to the riverbank and get a ride upriver on a cargo boat as far as the pagoda (on the right that marks the beginnings of the Tapin river), then simply disembark at the pagoda and wait for Sein Win to arrive on Poh-Se’s boat. · A trip out to the lakes that lasts from Monday morning to Friday evening can be explained away to officials by using the following story: you took a cargo boat to Talawgyi, arriving in Talawgyi at
+Don’t forget he is a well-known figure and you can just ask for him by name once down this track.

 fig’ 7.
-The 98 Inns area – a small speck on the vast and considerably untouched interior of
+The 98 Inns area – a small speck on the vast and considerably untouched interior of Kachin State.

 The feeling that I first experienced, when I first received that positive reaction to my I.D picture in a field north of Bhamo, is something that’s going to be very difficult to forget.
 Likewise, when approaching a lake that you know is largely undisturbed, and seeing ducks on it and knowing right there and then and at that very moment you could soon be making history is, again, something hard to erase from memory.
 This, I suppose, is what field trips are all about.
-The collection of scientific data, field notes and shots are all of paramount importance, of course, but it’s equally important to remember that, behind all of that, even today people still search for the lost Dutchman’s mine in the deserts of
+The collection of scientific data, field notes and shots are all of paramount importance, of course, but it’s equally important to remember that, behind all of that, even today people still search for the lost Dutchman’s mine in the deserts of North America.
+In Burma, on the trail of the Pink-headed Duck and amongst better people than me, I learned it was okay to feel that way

 Richard Thorns 2009.

 Fig 5 (i) © Tim Halliday.
 Colour Plate IV (Pink-headed Ducks) from: Vanishing Birds; their Natural History and Conservation.
 Holt, Rinehart and Winston.
+New York 1978.

 Fig 5 (ii) ©Peter Shouten.
 Colour Plate. (male and female Pink-headed Duck) from: A Gap In Nature; Discovering the World’s Extinct Animals.
 Tim Flannery and Peter Shouten.
 William Heinemann.
+London.
+2001.